Multi-Layer Attention-Based Explainability via Transformers for Tabular Data: Computational study

 \subsubsection{Real-World Dataset (RW)}

 The proprietary real-world dataset constitutes a binary classification problem.
 Tens of thousands of samples were used for training and validation.
 Each sample has approximately 100 features, which were subsequently arranged into 8 concept groups.
+Our access to this dataset has been granted for a restricted duration, resulting in its exclusion from certain experiments.